CopernicusCodeCrafters/main/README.md

 ### Classification

-1. Select area of interest.
+1. Select area of interest (in the Imagery page).
 2. Enter Start and end date
 3. Select Model , either demo model or your own.
 4. Classify

 If you get a result immediately and the tif file has a size of 33 kB , that means that the file is damaged and the classification did not work.
 Please reload the page and try again.